GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - S3

-# FSx for windows
+# FSx for windows file server

 With Amazon FSx, you can leverage the rich feature sets and fast performance of widely-used open source and commercially-licensed file systems, while avoiding time-consuming administrative tasks like hardware provisioning, software configuration, patching, and backups

+- Supports
+  - DFS (Distributed File System) namespaces
+  - DFS (Distributed File System) Replication (DFSR)
+- Protocols
+  - SMB
+  - Windows NTFS

 # AWS Global Accelerator

 provides improved performance and availability by directing user traffic to the optimal AWS endpoint based on health, geography, and routing policies.
-It helps reduce latency by directing users to the nearest AWS edge location and then routing traffic to the appropriate region.
+It helps **reduce latency** by directing users to the nearest AWS edge location and then routing traffic to the appropriate region.

+- Static IP Addresses: Provides two static IP addresses for whitelisting.
+- Global Traffic Management: Routes traffic to the nearest or healthiest endpoint based on latency and health checks.
+- Regional Failover: Automatically reroutes traffic to healthy endpoints if one region becomes unavailable.

 # EC2